How To Get Into Grad School?

 Get good grades

 A lot of articles you will read will tell you that grades are not important and knowledge is all that matters.
 That is partially true when it comes to getting into grad school.
-Good grades will not make or break your chances to get into grad school, but they will serve as a differentiation point.

 The fact is that graduate schools get a ton of applications from students.
 To filter them out they have developed different criteria.
 One of them is good grades or a cutoff point for the GPA.